Smartphones are the fastest adopted technology in the world’s history and already billions of people around the world use them. This hasn’t just...

 Mark Goodchild of electric-call.net puts it this way: “We don’t cover all types of electrical installation as it’s impossible to be good at everything.
 For instance, we don’t do solar.
 This decision came through experience".

 Expanding your business creates the opportunity to make more money, but comes with its own challenges.
 That’s why you need to plan your expansion carefully.
-To start, expanding usually requires cash both for marketing and to fund additional work in progress.
-You may need to take on more staff and maybe pay for one or more of likes of Checkatrade, Rated People and Mybuilder to see if these can work for you.
+Expanding usually requires cash for both marketing and to fund additional work-in-progress.
+You may need to take on more staff and maybe pay for one or more services like Checkatrade, Rated People or Mybuilder and see if these can work for you.
 Experimenting and preparing is hard and in the short term that might mean lower profits.
 You could scale up slowly using sub-contractors, but then you need to watch quality.

 Whichever route you take to expand your capacity, it’s necessary to get more business coming through the door.

-There are hundreds of thousands of trade businesses with owners are making a decent living in the UK.
+There are hundreds of thousands of trade businesses where owners are making a decent living.
 However, it’s always a good idea to stand back from time to time and examine the things that you could do differently.
 I hope that some of the ideas here are obvious because doing complicated things can be the enemy of success.

 Ironically, getting around to doing the obvious is often a challenge.
 Doing something exciting and less likely to succeed can be more appealing.
 I just hope that reviewing your options can help your business generate more cash.
 Good luck with that endeavour!